majguo/java-on-azure-samples/liberty-app-monitoring/README.md

 * Investigate > Application map: Shows the application components and their dependencies.
 * Investigate > Failures: Shows the failures and exceptions in the application.
 * Investigate > Performance: Shows the performance of the application.
-* Monitoring > Metrics: Shows the metrics of the application.
+* Monitoring > Metrics: Shows the metrics of the application including Open Liberty, JVM and application custom metrics.
 * Monitoring > Logs: Shows the logs and traces of the application.

 ## Clean Up